 THE WIZARD OF OZ – MUSICAL

-Spring Show Auditions: (CAST) Fri.
-Nov.
-24th 6:30 p.m. or Mon.
-Nov.
-27th 6:30 p.m.. in the Civic Theatre and Community Hall.
-Rehearsals three times per week as needed – Sundays 1:30-4:30, Mondays and Wednesdays from 7:00-9:30.
+Rehearsals three times per week as needed – Sundays 6:30-9:30, Mondays (music) and Wednesdays from 7:00-9:30.
 End times may be slightly earlier, depending upon blocking.
-If you cannot make one of the auditions due to a particular commitment for the time, please contact us.

 We will be requiring a pit band – Karine Ringenberg is the Musical Director.
 She will arrange auditions for the pit band.
-Music rehearsals for cast are on Wednesdays.
+Music rehearsals for cast are on Mondays

 Rehearsals will start in January when we expect you to have previously worked hard on your lines as you will have a script in November.

 When you accept a role in a play, you must fully understand the rehearsal schedule and promptly inform the Stage Manager of any conflicts you may have.
 We expect you to make yourself available for all rehearsals that you are scheduled to attend and to remain at the rehearsal until you are released.
 Your absence/lateness not only affects your development, but that of your fellow cast members.
 Rehearsal time is precious and must start on time – so arrive early.
 If you will miss a rehearsal due to emergency or mishap, promptly call the Stage Manager via telephone so that the rehearsal can be re-planned.

 WHY IT’S IMPORTANT TO LEARN YOUR LINES EARLY!

 KEN LUDWIG, author of at least 21 plays/musicals, has had 6 shows on Broadway and 7 in London’s West End; his plays and musicals have been performed in more than 30 countries in over 20 languages.